Lil Uzi Vert vs. the World 2

 Lil Uzi Vert vs. the World 2 (Note: The full title of the album is Eternal Atake (Deluxe) - LUV vs. the World 2.) is a reissue studio album by American rapper and singer Lil Uzi Vert.
 It was released through Generation Now and Atlantic Records on March 13, 2020.
 The album was released as the deluxe edition of their second studio album Eternal Atake, which was released a week earlier, on March 6, 2020.
-The album features guest appearances from American rappers Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy and Nav.
+The album features guest appearances from Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy and Nav.
 The production was handled by Cash, Don Cannon, Nav, Pi'erre Bourne, and Wheezy, among others.
 The album also serves as a sequel to Lil Uzi Vert's third mixtape Lil Uzi Vert vs. the World (2016), which was released 4 years earlier.

 Lil Uzi Vert vs. the World 2 debuted at number one on the US Billboard 200, garnering 247,000 album-equivalent units in its first week.
 The deluxe edition's release helped the original album to maintain its number-one position on the Billboard 200 for a second week, since both versions of the album were counted together for tracking purposes.